 S/he will report to the Team Leader for Programming.

 The successful candidate will be expected to carry out the following duties and responsibilities:

-governments, climate change negotiators, national, regional and multilateral agencies involved in climate finance, think tanks and civil society.
+- Support, as needed, productive dialogue and positive relationships with key stakeholders, including developing country governments, climate change negotiators, national, regional and multilateral agencies involved in climate finance, think tanks and civil society.

 - Ability to address a range of issues related to global environmental management (climate change adaptation and resilience-building would be highly desirable) and its relationship to national sustainable development.

 - Demonstrates ability to think strategically and to rapidly analyze diverse information from varied sources.